 - Resists damage by termites

-- As it is light in weight cannot hold heavy locks firmly and affects security
+- As it is light in weight cannot hold heavy locks firmly affects security

 - Durable and resistant to extreme climate conditions